[From Chitkul: The last village of Kinnaur, Himachal to Harsil via Lamkhaga Pass (5284mtr)] [MAY-June 2015]

 Trek Day #4

 Gundar to Immediate Camp( 2 hours before Baspa Glacier/Lamkhaga Base camp).

 Probably the most beautiful morning we witnessed here.
-The night was just out of world with millions of stars and the bright moon and the lit on high peaks, but it was freezing at the same time.
+The night was just out of the world with millions of stars and the bright moon and the lit on high peaks, but it was freezing at the same time.
 It was difficult for me to remove the camera from the bag and tripod at that time.
-However I would like to say that, those irregular nature calls in the middle of night has given us lot of positive opportunities to see the actual beauty through naked eyes.
-Words are less to describe, so does camera.
+However, I would like to say that, those irregular nature calls in the middle of the night have given us a lot of positive opportunities to see the actual beauty through naked eyes.
+Words are less to describe, so does the camera.

-We woke up at 4am and had Chapatis for breakfast with Achar and papaya porridge.
+We woke up at 4 am and had Chapatis for breakfast with Achar and papaya porridge.
 It had snowed a lot.
-The first step of the day was on snow.
-There was pug marks of some kind of animals parallel to us.
-First we presumed it to be snow leopard’s……LOL.
+The first step of the day was snow.
+There were pug marks of some kind of animals parallel to us.
+First, we presumed it to be snow leopards……LOL.
 But it may have been wild fox’s, we partially confirmed after immense discussion with each other.
-Few days after looking at the photographs, we thought that it would be some bird’s footsteps.
-May be!!!
+A few days after looking at the photographs, we thought that it would be some bird’s footsteps.
+Maybe!!!